Sebastian-Noren/PoliceSystem/README.md

     * The correct access modifier **MUST** be used **EVERY TIME**.
 7.  **Layout**
     * The first curly bracket should be in-lined and **not** on a new line.
-    * One whitespace between class- and variable declaration
+    * One whitespace between class- and variable declaration except for the Logger object which is directly under the class.
     * One whitespace after a methods last curly bracket before the next line of code begins.
     * One whitespace before every line comment.
     * One blank space after the method parentheses before the first curly bracket.